mrdoob/three.js/threejs/lessons/threejs-picking.md

 pickingScene.background = new THREE.Color(0);
 ```

-Then, for each cube we place in the main scene we make a corresponding "picking cube" at the same position as the original cube, put it in the `pickingScene`, and set it's material to something that will draw the object's id as its color.
+Then, for each cube we place in the main scene we make a corresponding "picking cube" at the same position as the original cube, put it in the `pickingScene`, and set its material to something that will draw the object's id as its color.
 Also we keep a map of ids to objects so when we look up an id later we can map it back to its corresponding object.

 ```js
 const idToObject = {};